michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0095.md

 - adj: pleasant and beneficial in nature or influence
 - adj: not dangerous to health; not recurrent or progressive (especially of a tumor)
 ### Family
-benign: benignancy, benigner, benignest, benignity, benignly+;benignity: benignities
+- benign: benignancy, benigner, benignest, benignity, benignly+
+- benignity: benignities
 ### Examples
 - “I decided, I’m helping capitalism look benign,” he said, “so I bailed from the Directors Bureau.”
 - The Ghost Ship fire was 'a matter of benign neglect.'